Maine Canoe Symposium June 7-9, 2019

 Chris Faria--Yoga for Paddlers.
 Chris has been teaching yoga at MCS for many years and provides a welcome session to many paddlers after a full day of activities on the shores and waters of Moose Pond.

 Paul Faria--Symposium Organizer, Activities for Children, Master Maine Guide.
 Paul is an ACA certified coastal kayak and stand up paddleboard (SUP) instructor currently teaching paddle sports, GPS, snowshoeing and cross country skiing at LL Bean's Outdoor Discovery School.
 Paul is a Wilderness First Responder and is trained in swift water rescue.
-He has had courses in wilderness education and leadership, surf zone coastal kayak training, wilderness advanced first aid, and basic climbing skills for rescuers.
-He began leading outdoor trips as a Registered Maine Guide in 1999 and has led courses in river canoe, river kayak, coastal kayak and SUP.
-Paul tracks down our MCS evening speakers each year and coordinating activities for kids at MCS.
-His other interests include whitewater kayaking, snowshoeing, nordic and alpine skiing, primitive wilderness living skills, drawing, and sculpture.
-Paul lives in Pittsfield Maine with his wife Chris, daughter Alexandra, grand daughter Gabriela, and their dog Casey, along with several mice who prefer to remain anonymous.
+He has experience in wilderness education and leadership, surf zone coastal kayak, wilderness advanced first aid, and climbing skills for rescuers.
+He began leading outdoor trips as in 1999 and has led courses in river canoe, river kayak, coastal kayak and SUP.
+His other interests include whitewater kayaking, snowshoeing, nordic and alpine skiing and primitive wilderness living skills.

 Kate Farnham--Fishing Skills.
 Fishing fresh and saltwater with a fly for Landlocks, Brookies, and Stripers are my favorite.
 I’m a vetted Certified Casting Instructor (CCI) with the International Fly Fishing Federation, and my RMG license in Fishing, Recreation, and Kayaking.
 For 11 years I taught and guided at the LL Bean Fly Fishing school.
 These days I spend my off-time independently guiding out of a Boulder Boat Works drift boat or fishing with my co-pilot-golden retriever Chase.
 During the academic year I teach a biochemistry laboratory at Bowdoin College.
 My scientific background has always complemented my approach to fishing and instructing folks in the outdoors.
 I was born and live in Maine and have a great appreciation for the natural resources around me and love teaching fly casting and fishing.